Please review each opportunity to determine what actions are necessary to qualify.

 McGill University Internships vary in their dates and field and include internship opportunities with CBC Radio, the United Nations, and international consulates.

-External funding are sources outside of McGill University.
+External funding comes from sources outside of McGill University.
 All of these funding opportunities require action on behalf of the student.
 Please review criteria to ensure eligibility.